MeghanPund/JazzBoot/README.md

 # Jazz Bot
 ## Program Description
-A forray into browser automation, featuring selenium.
+A foray into browser automation, featuring selenium.
 Created purely for my own amusement.

 ## Note
 If you intend to clone this and run it with your own account, you will need to find